galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
 All input parameters are instrument-specific, therefore we cannot provide recommended intervals for the values.
-TODO: isnt min_pres from 0 to 1?
 > > 2.
 Indeed, for this purpose, `Minimal elution time` parameter can be used.
 > >
 > {: .solution}